 On the upper left side, under the “Common” menu field, find ‘TCP/IP’ and click on it.
 At the IPV4 section, change DCHP/Static IP to Static IP.

-Configure with the following settings obtained in step 2.
+Enter the IP address obtained in step 2.
 Please note the following:

 IMPORTANT: Each PS NVR port has a different subnet/network.
 The third octet of the IP address (bolded) is 50 plus the port number.
 For instance, Port 1 = 192.168.51.x (x is any number from 2-254); Port 2 = 192.168.52.x… Port 10 = 192.168.60.x, etc….